tekumara/notes/docker-usage.md

 `docker ps -a` list all containers (not just running ones)
 `docker ps -lq` show the latest created container id
 `docker images` list of images
-`docker inspect CONTAINER` see details of a container, eg: path & args of the command, network ports, env
-`docker inspect -f '{{.State.Pid}}' CONTAINER` get the PID of the process running in docker
+`docker inspect CONTAINER` see details of a container, eg: path & args of the command, network ports, env, mounts `docker inspect -f '{{.State.Pid}}' CONTAINER` get the PID of the process running in docker
 `docker inspect -f '{{.HostConfig.Memory}}' CONTAINER` to see the container memory limit in bytes
 `docker inspect -f '{{ json .NetworkSettings }}' CONTAINER | jq .` network settings including exposed ports and bridged IP address